afontainec/chinchay/README.md

 $ chinchay new coffee
 ```

-This will create a model, a controllers, views and a knex migration.
+This will create a model, a controllers, views, routes and a knex migration in the directories defined in .chainfile.js.

 The migrations will be saved in the directory database/migrations/.
 The name will vary but it will be appended by an coffee.js